15 Jobs You Can Do in Canada Without any Certificate

 NOC Code: 8431

 Every province in Canada is searching for more farm workers as the country’s agricultural industry is in dire need of them.
-Farm workers take part in a variety of agricultural tasks like planting, cultivating, and harvesting crops, caring for livestock and poultry, helping with animal breeding, spotting sick animals, etc. The good news is that there are no special educational requirements for working as a farm labourer, so you can do it without a degree.
+Farm workers take part in a variety of agricultural tasks like planting, cultivating, and harvesting crops, caring for livestock and poultry, helping with animal breeding, spotting sick animals, etc. The good news is that there are no special educational requirements for working as a farm laborer, so you can do it without a degree.
 However, it would be advantageous if you had relevant experience.
 Farm work can be physically challenging, therefore workers must be in good physical shape.
 Depending on the farming season, you should also be able to work efficiently for long periods of time and in remote areas.

 12. Food and Beverage Server